Lei-Kun/Uni-O4/README.md

 ## Real-world tasks set-up
 See [INSTALL.md](INSTALL.md) for installation instructions.

-For real-world quadrupedal robot adaptation tasks, we pre-train a policy in simulator with several minutes, then fine-tune the policy in real-world offline and online by uni-o4.
+For real-world adaptation tasks involving quadrupedal robots, our approach involves a three-step process.
+Firstly, we pre-train a policy in a simulator, which takes several minutes to complete.
+Then, we proceed with fine-tuning the policy in the real-world environment, both offline and online, utilizing the uni-o4 algorithm.

 1. Pretrining in Issacgym:
 ```